 The PGP uses a secret private key and a public key that is shared by the sender and the receiver.
 The receiver can verify the identity of the sender and content integrity.
 The receiver would know if the mail has tampered en route.

 Schematic representation of the PGP principle:

 34. Why is using SSH from Windows better?

-SSH is a connection used on different platforms on appliances for the best security.
-This hardens your security system against any threat and works well with Routers, SFTP and switches.
+Answer: SSH is a connection used on different platforms on appliances for the best security.
+This hardens your security system against any threat and works well with Routers, SFTP, and switches.
 It works the best with Windows although is compatible with other platforms too.

 35. How do you acquire the Cybersecurity related news?

-There are several places from where one might get the best cybersecurity news from but it is important to remember not all of it is correct and precise.
-So, for the best news related to cybersecurity you can go for Reddit, Team Cymru, Twitter etc. You have to be on top of the news count so that you don’t wait for one to inform you about the recent changes.
+Answer: There are several places where one might get the best cybersecurity news from but it is important to remember not all of it is correct and precise.
+So, for the best news related to cybersecurity, you can go for Reddit, Team Cymru, Twitter, etc. You have to be on top of the news count so that you don’t wait for one to inform you about the recent changes.